-The sixty-four archetypes of the I Ching (Book of Changes) have been a part of this book of wisdom since 1070 BCE.
-These archetypes include all the six line combinations of yin and yang that make up the hexagrams that are the basis of the I Ching.
+The sixty-four archetypes of the I Ching (Book of Changes) has been a part of this book of wisdom since 1070 BCE.
+These archetypes include all the six-line combinations of yin and yang that make up the hexagrams that are the basis of the I Ching.
 Yin and Yang are the symbols of perfect balance.
 They signify female and male, light and dark.
 The hexagrams are symbolic of the sixty- four types of relationships.

 There are other myths connected to Fu Hsi’s examination of nature.
 He saw signs and symbols everywhere and he identified trigrams in all of these.
 He linked this knowledge to balance of yin and yang.

 This isn’t the only occurrence of tortoises and their role in divination.
 There is evidence that the shells of the tortoise were heated to the point of cracking.
 These patterns were read.
 There are artifacts that depicted the demarcation of interpretation.
 These are on display at the National Museum in Taiwan.

 Then there are legends about the queens of the Shang Dynasty who were descendants of an ancient family of diviners These women read the shells of live turtles.
 This legend may be factual as archeologists compile information.
 Even in Chinese traditions it states that the combination of yin and yang and the mythology of creation in China created the basis of I Ching.

 King Wen at the end of the Shang Dynasty used his imprisonment as on opportunity to focus on the trigrams.
 He put them together to make the sixty-four hexagrams.
 He assigned meanings to the combinations and gave them names.
 His son added some interpretations which helped move the I Ching towards the way it exists now.